vasuag29/vasuag29/README.md

 - 🤔 I’m looking for help with Azure<br>
 - 💬 Ask me about AI, Gaming and Music<br>
 - 📫 How to reach me: vasu2995@gmail.com<br>
-- ⚡️ Fun fact: I'm a huge astrophysics enthusiast!<br>
+- ⚡️ Fun fact: I'm a huge sci-fi and horror fan!<br>
 </div>

 ----------------------------------------